SLdragon/swagger-to-teams-app-folder-structure/README.md

     - This folder contains card action handlers, when user click action button in the request adaptive card, it would use these handlers to get response and render response adaptive card.

 * commands folder
     - This folder contains bot command handlers, when user send messages, it will match the api, and send back request adaptive card.
+There is a special command handler which named `helpCommandHandler` which is used to show help messages.

 ![](./images/project-structure.png)